Munster Cricket Union

-Because of the relative shortage of cricket grounds in Munster many of the clubs field a number of teams, so you will find a match going on in most clubs every weekend and youth and social matches throughout the week.
+Because of the relative shortage of cricket grounds in Munster, many of the clubs field a number of teams, so you will find a match going on in most clubs every weekend and youth and social matches throughout the week.

 Schools matches are played mainly in the urban and suburban areas of Cork and Limerick during the short summer term from after Easter to the end of May.
-For the remainder of the summer the clubs organize teams for young players, boys and girls, from the Under 9 age group.
+For the remainder of the summer the clubs organize teams for young players, boys and girls, from the Under-9 age group.

 There is also a lot of social cricket between clubs, companies and loosely formed groups of enthusiastic cricketers.
-This provides opportunities not only for those that have retired from the more competitive leagues and cups but also for beginners who want to take up the sport for the first time or for those who perhaps haven’t played since school but want to get started again.
+This provides opportunities not only for those that have retired from the more competitive leagues and cups but also for beginners who want to take up the sport for the first time or for those who perhaps have not played since school but want to get started again.
 It is a good way for people who have moved to the urban areas of Cork, Limerick, Tralee and Waterford to integrate and make friends.
 Some of the social clubs are very well organized and go on tour.